ibm-cloud-docs/vpc/file_storage_vpc_mount_ubuntu.md

 ## Mounting the file share
 {: #fs-Ubuntu-mount}

+Follow these steps to mount a file share on an Ubuntu host.
+Examples are based on Ubuntu 20.04.

-SSH into the virtual server instance where you want to mount the file share, then continue with the following steps to mount a file share.
-This example procedure is based on Ubuntu 20.04.
+[SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share, then continue with these steps:

 1. Update and upgrade the distribution: